 - Hatari makes it easy to set up an ASCI (an Atari version of the SCSI hardware bus) hard drive – I had a lot of difficulty with this on STeem

-- I use Hatari when I run Flight Simulator (get it here) and Jet (get it here)
+- I use Hatari when I run Flight Simulator (get it here) and Jet (get it here) and some other titles.

 - The ASCI drive for Hatari is a file.
 You point Hatari to this file as its hard drive.
 Here is an empty 80MB file for you to start with